 Keep receipts from any prescriptions or medications that you have had to purchase from your pedestrian accident and any other out-of-pocket expenses.
 Also keep track of mileage to see medical providers, particularly if you are required to travel significant distances to get treatment for your injuries.
 Some of these expenses may be reimbursable at the time of settlement with the insurance company.

-Injuries in any kind of vehicle crash, including injuries from a Pedestrian Accident, occur because of recurring driver errors.
+Injuries in any kind of vehicle crash, including injuries from an Oregon, occur because of recurring driver errors.
 Each year, the Oregon Department of Transportation compiles statistics for the most common reasons for vehicle injuries.
 As of 2017, according to the most recent data available, the following are the 10 most common driver errors that cause injury:

 Q: Will my insurance pay my bills if I am hit by a car and injured while riding my bicycle or walking?